PGR Student and Part-Time Teacher,

-Amy's masters dissertation, which obtained a first class mark, explored the ecological disorganization and human rights abuses caused by The Coca-Cola Company in Latin America, using Mexico and Colombia as case studies, to highlight crimes and harms of the powerful and the damage capitalism causes upon people and the planet, as well as acknowledging the power southern theory holds when seeking alternatives.
-Her undergraduate dissertation, which also obtained a first class mark and is published in the University of Lincoln's library, focused on recognizing non-human animals as victims through a non-speciest lens, using the example of the industrialized meat industry, ultimately arguing to abolish such corporations as well as moving forward to provide non-human animals with legal person hood rather than being seen as commodities and property to be owned.
+Amy's masters dissertation explored the ecological disorganization and human rights abuses caused by The Coca-Cola Company in Latin America, using Mexico and Colombia as case studies.
+Her undergraduate dissertation, which is published in the University of Lincoln's library, focused on recognizing non-human animals as victims through a non-speciest lens, using the example of the industrialized meat industry.

-Amy has also conducted funded research into young women's attitudes towards terrorism and extremism which allowed her to publish her first article, as well as travel across Europe after a successful Santander grant application whilst completing her undergraduate degree.
-She has also worked in collaboration with Crimestoppers in order to help university students reduce their chances of victimization by creating the #staysafe project which intended to help create a program to be rolled across universities within the East Midlands.
+Amy has also conducted funded research into young women's attitudes towards terrorism and extremism which allowed her to publish her first article, as well as travel across Europe after a successful joint Santander grant application whilst completing her undergraduate degree.
+She has also worked in collaboration with Crimestoppers conducting research on students attitudes and experiences of victimisation, creating the #staysafe project which intended to help create a program to be rolled across universities within the East Midlands with aim to reduce student victimisation.

 Law and Social Sciences buildingUniversity of NottinghamUniversity Park